 - MIFARE Scheme

 - FeliCa Approval for Security and Trust (FAST) certification scheme

 - PSA Certified

 - TrustCB SESIP Scheme

 - GSMA eSA

 - NSCIB and eIDAS

+- EUCC, as defined by Commission Implementing Regulation (EU) 2024/482 of 31 January 2024

 Each of these schemes has an additional scheme specific procedure detailing any deltas from this Shared Scheme procedure.
 In case of conflicting information between the Scheme specific procedure and the shared scheme procedure, the scheme specific procedure always takes precedence.